isomerpages/nlb-biblioasia/_jan-to-mar-2022/Movies Beneath: A Starry, Starry Night.md

 Some people even came up with ingenious ideas to avoid buying tickets.
 While working at a factory in Jurong, housing agent Teo Soon Kin said that he and his friends watched The Big Boss on five consecutive nights for free: “We sat outside the perimeter fence and watched.
 Sometimes, we would ask motorists nearest the fence to turn up the volume of their individual speakers so we could listen as well.”[^15]

+#### **Cinema Shenanigans and Disgruntled Patrons **

+The Jurong Drive-in was, unfortunately, also a magnet for antisocial behaviour.
+In 1972, a reader wrote to the Straits Times complaining that “[b]efore the ending of each show at the Jurong Drive-in cinema, [especially during the weekends] ‘speed-aces’ with beam headlights on, exhaust booming and tyres screeching will be zooming at 40 to 50 m.p.h. along the lanes to see who reaches the exit first.
+It is not only an annoyance to others who wish to see the end of a film but also dangerous, to everyone in the drive-in”.[^16]
+These drivers also continued racing after leaving the drive-in and the writer suggested that the traffic police “arrest these speed-aces as they race each other along Upper Ayer Rajah Road”.[^17] A month later, the police replied that they had “taken enforcement action against 28 vehicles for speeding along Upper Ayer Rajah Road”.[^18]

+A decade on and things were no better.
+On 24 August 1982, a reader complained in the Straits Times that residents living near the Jurong Drive-in had been having sleepless nights on weekends and the eve of holidays.
+“Motorcyclists going for the midnight show make a din both before and after the show.
+The situation is worse when some of them turn the drive-in into a racing circuit before the show.
+The race lasts about twenty minutes and the noise is unbearable.”[^19] Once again, the police responded by mounting operations to monitor the situation, resulting in 84 motorcycles being impounded and 20 motorcyclists issued tickets for speeding, inconsiderate or dangerous driving.[^20]

+Just six months later, on 6 March 1983, the Singapore Monitor reported that “Jurong police are keeping a close watch on the Jurong Drive-In, because a group of hell-riders have been causing trouble there”.
+On the previous Saturday, more than 100 of them had ridden around the open-air cinema and were causing annoyance to other patrons.
+One cinemagoer said: “They dashed round the place in full throttle.
+Not only were the noise and fumes annoying, it was dangerous.
+Some of them also let off fireworks to add fun to their games, they looked so wild.”[^21]

+The huge amount of trash left behind by cinemagoers each night was also a concern as sweepers had to clear away the garbage before the following day’s screenings.
+Besides food wrappers, less common items found included footwear, condoms and even lingerie.[^22]